Boruch-Baum/emacs-diredc/README.md

  non-persistent behavior can be made default by modifying variable `diredc-async-processes-are-persistent`.

+ Pressing RETURN on files that you don't want opened in Emacs, doesn't.
+Pre-existing `dired` variable `dired-guess-shell-alist-user` is used as reference, and pressing RETURN runs on the selected file the first associated executable in that list.
+If you really do want to find the find in Emacs, press C-u RETURN instead.

  The display format of `dired` buffers can be "hot-swapped" using `M-t` (M-x `diredc-display-toggle`).
 Use `C-u M-t` to select from available display formats, and customize the list using defcustom variable